 - Abdominal pain or diarrhoea.
 Stop using Isotrexin gel and see your doctor if you get severe or prolonged diarrhoea.

 Negligible amounts of isotretinoin are absorbed into the bloodstream when it's applied to the skin, so it's not associated with the same side effects as isotretinoin capsules.

 Talk to your doctor, nurse or pharmacist if you want any more information about the possible side effects of Isotrexin gel.
-If you think you have experienced a side effect, did you know you can report this using the yellow card website?

 Can I use other medicines with Isotrexin gel?

 - Make sure your doctor or pharmacist what medicines you're already using, including those bought without a prescription and herbal medicines, before you start using Isotrexin.
 Similarly, check with your doctor or pharmacist before using any new medicines with Isotrexin, to make sure that the combination is safe.

 Don't use acne products that contain benzoyl peroxide at the same time of day as Isotrexin because they could make it less effective.
 If you need to use a benzoyl peroxide product, use it at a different time of day to Isotrexin.